Table of Contents

 University Health Services

-The main facility.
+This is the main healthcare facility on the UMass Amherst campus, located at 150 Infirmary Way.
 University Health Services is a progressive, state of the art medical facility offering single-payer coverage to the campus community.
 It is staffed by board certified physicians, nurse practitioners, physician assistants and a variety of support staff.
 It is accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).

 Appointments and Waiting Rooms: Using UHS

-Clinic hours are from 8:30 am to 5 pm, Monday thru Friday.
+Clinic hours are from 8:30 am to 5:00 pm, Monday through Friday.
 The Urgent Care clinic is open 24 hours a day during the semester.
-Click here for directions to UHS.
+For a complete list of hours for the various UHS departments, click here.

 Although there are many medical professionals available in-house at UHS, you have access to plenty of other health providers off-campus as well.
 CHP/Cigna maintains a long list of doctors in Western Massachusetts whose services are covered under your health plan.
-The main guideline for seeing off-campus providers is this: to see a provider off campus, you should first be referred by someone at UHS.
+To see a provider off campus, you usually should first be referred by someone at UHS.

 Preferred and Non-Preferred Providers